Sergeus/Sergeus.github.io/_drafts/MunchlaxSelfdestructPt2.md

 ![](/assets/img/munchlax-snorlax-caught.jpg){:style="max-height:250px;"}
 *We did it!*

 Success!
 So I walked back to the Pokémon Center and found Snorlax tucked away in Bill's PC.
-I swapped him into my party because you can only trade from your party until Generation 5 (Black & White).
+I swapped him into my party because you can only trade from your party, not directly from the PC, until Generation 5 (Black & White).
 I moved into the middle of the Pokéball symbol in the floor on the Pokémon Center to save the game (because that's the place where sane people stand when saving the game).

 ![](/assets/img/munchlax-leaf-green-pkmn-center.jpg){:style="max-height:250px;"}
 *Right in this spot*